deepali04/JavaDesignPatterns/README.md

 ### •	Structural Design Patterns:

 Structural Design Patterns are all about organizing different classes and objects to form larger structures and provide new functionalities.
 These patterns show us how to glue different pieces of a system together in a flexible and extensible fashion.
 These patterns help us guarantee that when one of the parts changes, the entire application structure does not need to change.Implemented few design patterns here.
-1. Adapter Design pattern
+1. Adapter Design Pattern
-2. Proxy Design pattern
+2. Proxy Design Pattern
 3. Composite Design Pattern

 ### •	Behavioral Design Patterns: